stamatispetalas/stamatispetalas.github.io/_pages/about.md

 My wider academic research interests extend to anything that has to do with understanding and simplifying complex systems through theory, conceptual modelling, analytical approaches and interpretation of observations.
 Aside my main work, I also enjoy side-projects which I research and study in my free time; I briefly cover some of them here.

 <!--
-You can find out more about my work in the [Projects](https://stamatispetalas.github.io/Projects) section, where I provide more information on past and current projects, and some hints on future .
+You can find out more about my work in the [Projects](https://stamatispetalas.github.io/Projects) section, where I provide information on past and current projects.
 -->

 **Main topics of interest**